Tavares | Winter Park | The Villages

 • USA Today/Statista 500 Best Financial Advisory Firms in the US (2023)

-• Family Wealth Report Awards Finalist in the category up to and including $2.5 billion in AUM (2022–23)
+• Family Wealth Report Awards Finalist in the category up to and including $2.5 billion in AUM (2022 and 2023)

 As Ruggie reflects on all he and his team have accomplished thus far with and for the clients they serve, he remains focused on the ever-evolving needs of clients and how he can best serve them.
 There are plans to expand the firm’s family office offerings, pursue select M&A opportunities, and launch GenNext, an initiative targeting the younger client demographic.